 Dubbing is obviously more time- and cost-intensive compared to off-camera and UN-style techniques, but can be highly successful for branding.

-If only localizing your videos were as easy as choosing A, B or C. Most likely, you’re juggling a tight deadline with a boss or board of directors that demand quality at a limited budget.
-No worries, Acclaro has a team of video localization experts that can help.
+If only localizing your videos were as easy as choosing A, B or C. Most likely, you’re juggling a tight deadline with a boss or board of directors that demand high-quality results at a limited budget.
+No worries, at Acclaro, we have an experienced team of localization experts that can help.